-- The U.S. Department of Energy has defined renewable energy as 'energy derived from natural sources that replenish themselves over short periods of time' (U.S. Department of Energy et al. 2004, pg.
-4).
+- 1. The U.S. Department of Energy has defined renewable energy as 'energy derived from natural sources that replenish themselves over short periods of time' (U.S. Department of Energy et al. 2004, 4).
 These resources include the sun, wind, moving water, organic plant and waste material (biomass), and the earth's heat (geothermal).
 Landfill gas (LFG) (i.e., the gas that results from decomposition in landfills and is collected, cleaned, and used for generation or is vented or flared) is also often regarded as a renewable resource (U.S. Department of Energy et al. 2004).
 In Rhode Island not all of these sources of renewable energy are capable of supporting utility-scale energy projects.
 Therefore, in order to determine which type of renewable energy technology can best meet the renewable energy goals of the state, the resource potential must be examined. - 2.
 Energy from the sun may be converted to other more usable energy forms through a variety of demonstrated solar technologies including thermal and photonic systems.
 Solar thermal technologies first convert solar energy to heat (such as heating water for residential or commercial use), whereas solar photonic technologies directly absorb solar photons (i.e. particles of light that act as individual units of energy) converting photon energy to electricity through the use of a photovoltaic [PV] cell.
-Due to Rhode Island's northern latitude, low elevation, and frequency of overcast or cloudy days, the potential for large scale solar energy is limited (Rhode Island Office of Energy Resources 2010).
-Residential and small scale commercial use of solar thermal and photo-voltaic energy may be feasible, depending on site-specific conditions, as smaller scale projects require less overall resource abundance (Rhode Island Office of Energy Resources 2010).
-Resource assessments performed by the U.S. National Renewable Energy Laboratory (see Figure 7) suggest that the highest concentrations of solar energy in the U.S., with the potential to power large-scale electric generation facilities, are located in the southwest sections of the country.
+Resource assessments performed by the U.S. National Renewable Energy Laboratory (see Figure 8.7) suggest that the highest concentrations of solar energy in the U.S., with the potential to power large-scale electric generation facilities, are located in the southwest sections of the country.
 Average annual photovoltaic solar radiation for Rhode Island and the New England region range between 4 to 5 kWh per square meter per day; 6 kWh per square meter per day has been used as the screening criteria to eliminate marginal and less desirable solar energy sites (U.S. Department of the Interior Bureau of Land Management and U.S. Department of Energy, Energy Efficiency and Renewable Energy 2003).
-Accordingly, Rhode Island does not experience sufficient solar radiation to make utility-scale solar power a viable option.
+As stated by the Rhode Island State Energy Plan: "Rhode Island is in a more northerly latitude, is low in elevation, and is frequently overcast or cloudy; these circumstances militate against solar power, in the form of photo voltaics, as means of meeting electric demand at a utility scale in a manner that is cost effective.
+Solar thermal energy, for example to heat hot water, is justifiable for residential and commercial applications, dependent on site conditions" (Rhode Island Office of Energy Resources 2010, 5).
+Therefore, while solar energy in Rhode Island may not currently be a cost effective means of generating utility scale renewable energy, residential and small scale commercial use of solar thermal and photo-voltaic energy may be feasible, depending on site-specific conditions.

 9 R.I.
-Gen. Law §39-26.1
+Gen. Law §39 26.1

-Figure 7.
-Average Annual Photovoltaic Solar Radiation in the United States (National Renewable Energy Laboratory 2004).10
+Figure 8.7.
+Average annual photovoltaic solar radiation in the United States (National Renewable Energy Laboratory 2004).40